OreoluwaAnjorin/flight-prediction-model/README.md

 ```

 This will:
-- Standardize the data
+- Standardise the data
 - Apply K-means clustering (k=4)
 - Generate cluster assignments
-- Export results for visualization
+- Export results for visualisation

 ### 3. Determine Optimal Clusters